petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 If someone makes a copy of your project and changes something slightly, it will be very clear what has changed and what needs to be regenerated.

+I don't think it's important to, for example, create a separate project with just your datasets.
+Deliver the world a working project.
+They will be able to see how the data is used there and reuse it in their own case.

 Realistically,
 the next generation of grad students after you will be the ones reusing your work.